mia0x75/ladybird-builder/README.md

 - Creates releases with auto-incrementing version tags (starting from v1.0.0)
 - Runs twice daily to get the latest commits
 - Supports manual triggering via workflow_dispatch
+- Includes all required graphics and audio dependencies

 ## How It Works